A Short Bio:

 - Grew up in Colorado Springs, Woodland Park and a parcel of land between Florissant and Cripple Creek, CO, 9000 feet above sea level.

-- Artistic science geek until college, scientific Art geek since.
+- Artistic science nerd until college, scientific Art nerd since.

 - Architecture in High School

 - Studio Art at the School of the Art Institute of Chicago

 - Employed in photo labs in the 80's; Document imaging in the 90's; Web development since then.

 Explorations at the Fringe of the Urban Landscape

 Photography by Don Seeley